 Wildlife Camp is divided into two parts Main camp and Bushcamp.
 At the main camp, we have 4 different parts, Lagoon side chalets, Riverside chalets, Barefoot safari tents, and our Campsite.
 Each has its own appeal, with their own unique atmosphere and views of the beautiful surroundings.
 When it comes to accommodation, Wildlife Camp does not offer luxury; we offer the bush!

 We have five chalets situated in a quiet corner of the camp, overlooking a lagoon area and surrounded by huge shady trees.
 Parking for your vehicles is available right by the chalets.
 A combination of rustic and comfortable, they all offer a unique view over the lagoon where wildlife is abundant.

-Three twin chalets, one double chalet and one family chalet is nestled in underneath some of the most magnificent trees the Luangwa Valley has to offer.
-There is a newly rebuilt self-catering kitchen available and all chalets come standard with a standing fan, mosquito nets and tea-and-coffee facilities.
+Three twin chalets, one double chalet and one family chalet is nestled in underneath some of the magnificent trees the Luangwa Valley has to offer.
+There is a self-catering kitchen available and all chalets come standard with a standing fan, mosquito nets, a safe, and tea-and-coffee facilities.

 All have a veranda that allows you to relax and unwind, whilst watching the wildlife that is all around.

 These chalets each offer unique views over the Luangwa River.
 Three twin chalets and a family chalet which can accommodate a family of five in two separate bedrooms are available, each with its own private veranda.

-Standing fans, mosquito nets and tea-and-coffee facilities come standard and the new watering hole in front of the restaurant attracts a variety of animals to a year-round watering hole.
+Standing fans, mosquito nets, a safe, and tea-and-coffee facilities come standard.
+The Hippo Hide, in front of the reception, attracts a variety of animals to a year-round watering hole.
 Wildlife density is especially high during the hot and dry months.